yoleg/proxytest/README.md

 [![Build Status](https://travis-ci.org/yoleg/proxytest.svg?branch=master)](https://travis-ci.org/yoleg/proxytest)
 [![PyPI version](https://badge.fury.io/py/proxytest.svg)](https://badge.fury.io/py/proxytest)

-Simple command-line script to check if multiple proxies are up by fetching a webpage through each.
+Simple command-line script to check if multiple proxies are up by fetching a webpage through each (in parallel).

+The only advantage of this tool over a commandline HTTP client (such as httpie) is that it provides an easy way to check multiple proxies at once.

+But the *main purpose* of proxytest is to be a Python coding sample, so the code is much more complicated than it needs to be. :)

 ## Installation:

-Requires Python 3 (tested on 3.5 and above).
+Requires Python 3.4 or above.

 ```
 python3 -m pip install proxytest